 Current Projects on our Farm

-Working with the Specialty Crop Block Grant Program and Northern Nevada farmers, this project will dedicate one hoop house on the DFI site for two years to the production of raspberries.
-The DFI will plant raspberries in a hoop house in order to both collect data and create demonstration space.
-All information on varietal selection, planting techniques, pruning practices, time to maturity, and yield will be recorded in order to create a how-to document for growing in a hoop house.
-Expense and revenue information will be recorded to give farmers an accurate picture on the expectations for profit from year to year.
+Working with the Specialty Crop Block Grant Program and Northern Nevada farmers, this project dedicated one hoop house to raspberry production at the Agriculture Experiment Station Valley Road site for two years.
+The DFI planted multiple varieties of raspberries, and monitored their performance.
+All information on varietal selection, planting techniques, pruning practices, time to maturity, and yield was recorded in order to create a online-to tool for growing in a hoop house.
 This project completed in 2017.

 Cucumbers in Hoop Houses

 In cooperation with the Specialty Crop Institute, the Desert Farming Initiative performed cucumber trials in a hoop house during the 2014 spring and summer season.
 We trialed two types of trellising systems with 3 different varieties.